simonmichael/hledger/doc/site/step-by-step.md

 2014/02/13 forgot the bread     assets                         $-5          $-15
 ```

----
 ### Query expressions

 The account name argument above is an example of a
-[[manual#queries|query expression]], a search pattern which restricts a report to a subset of the data.
+[query expression](manual.html#queries), a search pattern which restricts a report to a subset of the data.
 In this way  you can make very precise queries.

 Note that it is a case-insensitive regular expression which matches anywhere inside the account name.